Rap megastar Kendrick Lamar will headline the 2025 Super Bowl halftime show - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “His deep love for hip-hop and culture informs his artistic vision,” Jay-Z said.
 “He has an unparalleled ability to define and influence culture globally.
 Kendrick’s work transcends music, and his impact will be felt for years to come.”

 Roc Nation and Emmy-winning producer Jesse Collins will serve as co-executive producers of the halftime show.
-The creative direction of Lamar’s performance will be provided by pgLang.
+The creative direction of Lamar’s performance will be provided by pgLang, a creative company founded by Lamar and Dave Free — who has previously directed the rapper’s music videos.

+“Time and time again, Kendrick has proven his unique ability to craft moments that resonate, redefine, and ultimately shake the very foundation of hip-hop,” said Seth Dudowsky, the head of music at the NFL.

+Last year, Usher shined with a star-studded show with guests including H.E.R., Jermaine Dupri, Lil Jon, Ludacris and Alicia Keys.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.